-compared to $\alpha^2 F(\omega)$.
+where $n(\omega, T)$ is the Bose-Einstein distribution.
+The Eliashberg transport coupling function is similarly defined as the Eliashberg spectral function [44].
+According to our calculations, the shape of $\alpha{tr}^2 F(\omega)$ is very similar to that of $\alpha^2 F(\omega)$ , and with increasing pressure $\alpha{tr}^2 F(\omega)$ exhibits similar behavior compared to $\alpha^2 F(\omega)$ .
 It will lead to a decreased resistance with increasing pressure, as shown in Fig. 12, which is consistent with the experimental data both in its temperature and its pressure dependence.
 This suggests that e-ph coupling has a significant contribution to the electrical resistance.

-Our calculations can successfully explain the observed T_c valley in the simple cubic phase but not the T_c plateau at high pressure.
-The $T{\rm c}$ valley in experiment turns out to have an electronic origin, as it is due to Lifshitz transitions.
-At high pressure, the phonon modes harden rapidly, and the e-ph coupling constant as well as T_c decrease with increasing pressure in our calculations, which is inconsistent with the observed T_c plateau as a rather high value.
-If we study how $T{\rm c}$ evolves in experiment for higher pressure, one finds that T_c remains almost unchanged for an extended regime of varying pressure, while the hole carrier density decreases for P > 30 GPa.
+Our calculations can successfully explain the observed $T_c$ valley in the simple cubic phase but not the $T_c$ plateau at high pressure.
+The $T_c$ valley in experiment turns out to have an electronic origin, as it is due to Lifshitz transitions.
+At high pressure, the phonon modes harden rapidly, and the e-ph coupling constant as well as $T_c$ decrease with increasing pressure in our calculations, which is inconsistent with the observed $T_c$ plateau at a rather high value.
+If we study how $T_c$ remains almost unchanged for an extended regime of varying pressure, while the hole carrier density decreases for

+P > 30 GPa.
 Such evidence is rather intriguing, and hard to explain.
 Let us first note that systematic errors in the actual pressure imposed on the crystal might in fact be bigger for higher than for lower pressures.
 As a consequence, it potentially cannot be excluded that the increased pressure is not homogeneously imposed on the whole crystal, and that the plateau might be in part attributed to that.
-Instead, starting from the hypothesis that we take this precise shape of $T{\rm c}$ as reference, one possible explanation could be that electronic correlations may contribute to superconductivity in simple cubic phosphorus at high pressure.
-From the analysis above, we know that electron pockets around the M points are mostly composed of dorbitals, and appear when P > 22 GPa.
+Instead, starting from the hypothesis that we take this precise shape of $T_c$ as reference, one possible explanation could be that electronic correlations may contribute to superconductivity in simple cubic phosphorus at high pressure.
+From the analysis above, we know that electron pockets around the M points are mostly composed of d orbitals, and appear when P > 22 GPa.
 The electronic correlation effects in d orbitals are expected to be stronger than those in p and s orbitals.
 As such, these correlation effects should become more and more important at high pressures, even though the overall bandwidth increases.
-Assuming that electron-electron interactions might participate in the pairing mechanism on these Fermi surfaces, with increasing pressure, the δ Fermi surfaces grow bigger, and the carrier density of electrons with d orbital character increases (see Fig. 2), which could enhance the Cooper pairing.
-This will further enlarge the pressure region where $T{\rm c}$ increases.
-If the enhancement from correlation effects can make up for the T_c decrease due to phonon hardening, it may lead to such a T_c plateau at high pressure.
+Assuming that electron-electron interactions might participate in the pairing mechanism on these Fermi surfaces, with increasing pressure, the $\delta$ Fermi surfaces grow bigger, and the carrier density of electrons with d-orbital character increases (see Fig. 2), which could enhance the Cooper pairing.
+This will further enlarge the pressure region where $T_c$ increases.
+If the enhancement from correlation effects can make up for the $T_c$ decrease due to phonon hardening, it may lead to such a $T_c$ plateau at high pressure.
 In Ref.
-22, where electronic interactions have been considered within the static random phase approximation (RPA), one could not reproduce the experimentally observed behavior of T_c at high pressure.
+[22], where electronic interactions have been considered within the static random phase approximation (RPA), one could not reproduce the experimentally observed behavior of $T_c$ at high pressure.
 This suggests that effects which are beyond the static RPA level need to be taken into account.
-One possibility is that the frequency dependence of the interaction is important, and that plasmons, which can cooperate with phonons and significantly raise T_c , provide an explanation45.
+One possibility is that the frequency dependence of the interaction is important, and that plasmons, which can cooperate with phonons and significantly raise $T_c$ , provide an explanation [45].